 While the baggage is normally taken between hotels separately from the group, we need to carry it with us on the train today.

 Saturday, 25 June 2022

 Today is Czech train day!
 We will take a train ride Lužná u Rakovníka to visit the railway museum there, the original roundhouse is filled with an impressive collection of Czech mainline locomotives.
-After an included lunch at the hotel opposite the station, enjoy a steam charter train and a visit to the KHKD railway museum at Kněževes.
+Today’s programme is unstructured, it can only be finalised when the museum publishes its programme in April / May.
 We will then return to Prague by train.

 Sunday, 26 June 2022

 Today is a free day in Prague.
 You will receive a “Prague Travel Card” that allows a free entry to 60 attractions of the city, including Prague Castle, Jewish Museum, Synagogues, National Museum, National Gallery, Petřín Tower, Prague Zoo.
 Also included are a sightseeing bus tour and a river cruise.